 This lovely little display breakout is the best way to add a small, colorful and very bright display to any project.
 Since the display uses 4-wire SPI to communicate and has its own pixel-addressable frame buffer, it can be used with every kind of microcontroller.
 Even a very small one with low memory and few pins available!
 The 1.3" display has 240x240 16-bit full color pixels and is an IPS display, so the color looks great up to 80 degrees off axis in any direction.
 The TFT driver (ST7789) is very similar to the popular ST7735, and our Arduino library supports it well.

-Our breakout has the TFT display soldered on (it uses a delicate flex-circuit connector) as well as a ultra-low-dropout 3.3V regulator and a 3/5V level shifter so you can use it with 3.3V or 5V power and logic.
-We also had a little space so we placed a microSD card holder so you can easily load full color bitmaps from a FAT16/FAT32 formatted microSD card.
+The breakout has the TFT display soldered on (it uses a delicate flex-circuit connector) as well as an ultra-low-dropout 3.3V regulator, auto-reset circuitry, and a 3/5V level shifter so you can use it with 3.3V or 5V power and logic.
+We also had a little extra space, so we placed a microSD card holder so you can easily load full color bitmaps from a FAT16/FAT32 formatted microSD card.
 The microSD card is not included, but you can pick one up here.

 Of course, we wouldn't just leave you with a datasheet and a "good luck!" - we've written a full open-source graphics Arduino library that can draw pixels, lines, rectangles, circles, text, and bitmaps as well as example code.
 The code is written for Arduino but can be easily ported to your favorite microcontroller!
 Wiring is easy, we strongly encourage using the hardware SPI pins of your Arduino as software SPI is noticeably slower when dealing with this size display.
 For Raspberry Pi or other Single Board Computer Python users, we have a user-space Pillow-compatible library.
 For CircuitPython there's a displayio driver for native support.

 - 4 x 0.1" / 2.5mm mounting holes in corners